 - Maalox or Mylanta.

 - Diphenhydramine 12.5 mg each 5 ml.

-The ingredients listed above should be mixed in equal proportions (1:1:1).
+The magic mouthwash ingredients listed above should be mixed in equal parts (1:1:1).

 Many articles and studies report the three ingredients as “ben/lid/maal” standing for Benadryl Lidocaine Maalox.